 Mr. Carpenter, Mr. Mancini, and Mr. Kassin founded RMG Acquisition Corp., a special purpose acquisition company that completed its initial public offering in February 2019.
-Mr. Carpenter served as Chairman of the board of directors of RMG Acquisition Corp., Mr. Mancini served as Chief Executive Officer and director of RMG Acquisition Corp., Mr. Kassin served as President, Chief Operating Officer and director of RMG Acquisition Corp., and Mr. Sima served as a consultant, functioning as Treasurer and Controller as well as being a member of RMG Acquisition Corp.'s deal execution team.
-RMG Acquisition Corp. completed its initial public offering and full exercise of the underwriter's over-allotment option in February 2019, in which it sold 23,000,000 units, each consisting of one share of RMG Acquisition Corp.
-Class A common stock and one-third of one warrant to purchase one share of RMG Acquisition Corp.
-Class A common stock, for an offering price of \$10.00 per unit, generating aggregate proceeds of \$230,000,000.
-In December 2020, RMG Acquisition Corp. completed a business combination with Romeo Systems, Inc. ("Romeo Power").
-The combined company has a \$1.33 billion pro forma implied equity value and is listed on the NYSE under the ticker symbol "RMO".
+Mr. Carpenter serves as Chairman of the board of directors of RMG Acquisition Corp., Mr. Mancini serves as Chief Executive Officer and director of RMG Acquisition Corp., Mr. Kassin serves as President, Chief Operating Officer and director of RMG Acquisition Corp., Mr. Kassin serves as President, Chief Operating Officer and director of RMG Acquisition Corp., and Mr. Sima serves as a consultant, functioning as Treasurer and Controller as well as being a member of RMG Acquisition Corp.'s deal execution team.
+RMG Acquisition Corp. completed its initial public offering and full exercise of the underwriter's over-allotment option in February 2019, in which it sold 23,000,000 units, each consisting of one RMG Acquisition Corp.
+Class A ordinary share and one-third of one warrant for one RMG Acquisition Corp.
+Class A ordinary share, for an offering price of \$10.00 per unit, generating aggregate proceeds of \$230,000,000.
+In October 2020, RMG Acquisition Corp. signed a merger agreement with Romeo Power Technology ("Romeo Power").
+The combined company is expected to have a \$1.33 billion pro forma implied equity value and will be listed on the NYSE under the ticker symbol "RMO".
+The transaction is expected to close in the fourth quarter of 2020.

 Romeo Power is an industry leading energy technology company focused on designing and manufacturing lithium-ion battery modules and packs for commercial electric vehicles.
 Through its energydense battery modules and packs, it enables large-scale sustainable transportation by delivering safe, longerlasting batteries with shorter charge times.
 The company has completed construction and development of a 7 GWh-capable state-of-the-art-manufacturing facility in Los Angeles, California, with optimized manufacturing operations designed and scaled for high growth.
 Romeo Power's core product offering serves the battery electric vehicle medium-duty short-haul and heavy-duty long-haul trucking markets, as well as specialty trucking and buses.
-As the era of gas-powered vehicles continues to decline, Romeo Power's mission is to lead the way towards the electrification of the global transportation industry and to be the commercial electric vehicle energy provider of today and tomorrow.
-Mr. Mancini currently serves as chairman of Romeo Power and Mr. Kassin serves as a member of the board of directors of Romeo Power.
+As the era of gas-powered vehicles continues to decline, Romeo's mission is to lead the way towards the electrification of the global transportation industry and to be the commercial electric vehicle energy provider of today and tomorrow.